mrousavy/BrabeNetz/BrabeNetz/ReadMe.txt

 ========================================================================
-		CONSOLE APPLICATION : BrabeNetzConsole Project Overview
+				LIBRARY : BrabeNetz Project Overview
 ========================================================================

-This is a Demo Application, showing example usage of the BrabeNetz library
+This is the actual BrabeNetz Library Project, all multithreaded algorithms and logic can be located here